quero-edu/maggeocoder/README.md

 ## Version History

+* **Version 0.4**
+    * Added delay in between requests to not exceed query maximum of 50 requests/second
+    * Added default option to remove tabs from user input
+    * Moved styling logic into separate js file for better page loading experience
+    * Improved access to darkmode and added link to project repository
+    * Improved styling and document semantics
 * **Version 0.3**
     * Now adding geocoded locations as pins to the Google Map for double-checking results
     * Added reverse-geocoding for decimal `LAT\tLON` pairs